talkowski-lab/athena/README.md

  2. If any UCSC tracks are requested, the UCSC reference build must also be specified with `--ucsc-ref`.
 Athena will automatically handle necessary conversions between GRC & UCSC contig nomenclature (e.g., `chr1` vs `1`).
  3. Specifying `--fasta` adds a `pct_gc` annotation, which is the GC content of each bin.

-The precise annotations added at this stage are up to the user.
+The exact annotations added at this stage are for the user to decide.

 For example, we could annotate the bins from [step 3 (above)](https://github.com/talkowski-lab/athena#step-3) with the following six tracks:
  1. Counts per bin vs. a custom local annotation file (`my_local_annotation.bed`)